 The first Mirena IUD lawsuit was filed in April 2012 by a woman in Ohio who had to go through a hysteroscopy to remove the device after it migrated from the location in which it was implanted.
 Since then, many more women have filed lawsuits all over the country.
-The litigation is growing so quickly that Mirena IUD lawyers recently petitioned the U.S. Judicial Panel on Multidistrict Litigation to consolidate all federal cases into one court.
+The litigation is growing so quickly that Mirena IUD lawyers in Pittsburgh recently petitioned the U.S. Judicial Panel on Multidistrict Litigation to consolidate all federal cases into one court.

 What Is A Mirena IUD?

 Manufactured by Bayer, the Mirena IUD is a small, T-shaped device that when inserted into the uterus, gradually releases the progestin hormone “levonorgestrel.”
 The hormone thickens the cervical mucus and thins the lining of the uterus, preventing the sperm from reaching the egg and partially suppressing ovulation.

 The FDA approved the Mirena as a birth control device in 2000 and later approved it again for use in women who suffered from heavy menstrual bleeding.
 Bayer marketed the device as being a more convenient option compared to birth control pills, particularly for busy moms who didn’t want to bother with the daily ingestion of a pill.

 What Are The Potential Mirena Side Effects?

 Post-marketing reports indicated that Mirena side effects could be very serious.
 Patients who are implanted with the device may have an increased risk of:

 - Migration of the device into other organs